jaspwn/SlideSeq/doc/output.md

 ```
 $ ls results
-files  qc  sample1.csv  sample1_dge  sample1.pdf  sample2.csv  sample2_dge  sample2.pdf
+qc_metrics.csv  sample1  sample1.csv  sample1.pdf  sample2  sample2.csv  sample2.pdf  temp_files
 ```

-The `files` and `qc` directories contain intermediate files and raw QC metrics respectively.
+The `temp_files` directory contains intermediate files and raw QC metrics.
-So, they can be both deleted.
+So, it can be deleted.

 You are interested in the following files:

  * `sample1.pdf`: the QC plots
- * `sample1_dge`: the digital expression matrix
+ * `sample1`: the digital expression matrix
  * `sample1.csv`: the beads coordinates
+ * `qc_metrics.csv`: QC metrics for all the samples (see details [here](#qc-metrics))

 ## Digital matrix expression and bead coordinates

-The `sample1.csv` file contains the barcodes coordinates and the `sample1_dge` contains the count matrix files.
+The `sample1.csv` file contains the barcodes coordinates and the `sample1` directory contains the count matrix files.

 ```
-$ tree results/sample1.csv results/sample1_dge
+$ tree results/sample1.csv results/sample1
 results/sample1.csv [error opening dir]
-results/sample1_dge
+results/sample1
 ├── barcodes.tsv.gz
 ├── features.tsv.gz
 └── matrix.mtx.gz
 ```

-We can import the count matrix and the coordinates in R this way:
+We can import the count matrix and the coordinates in R this way for example:

 ```
 library(Seurat)